rasor/rasor.github.io/content/2019/LinuxPoposInstall.md

 # All identities removed.
 ```

-Add a new SSH key to your GitHub account
+Add a new SSH key to your GitHub (bitbucket, gitlab, etc) account

 ```bash
 # Copy the contents of the id_rsa_youruserid_github.pub file to your clipboard